 We utilize our \$605.0 million unsecured revolving line of credit principally to fund development of properties, land and property acquisitions, debt refinancings and for working capital purposes.
-Our unsecured revolving line of credit is a recourse obligation of Boston Properties Limited Partnership.
+Our unsecured revolving line of credit is a recourse obligation.
 In January 2003, we extended the maturity date to January 17, 2006 with an additional one-year extension option.
 Outstanding balances under the unsecured revolving line of credit bear interest at a floating rate based on an increase over the Eurodollar rate of 70 basis points or the lender's prime rate, at our option.
-The interest rate is subject to adjustment in the event of a change in the Boston Properties Limited Partnership unsecured debt ratings.
-The unsecured revolving line of credit contains a competitive bid option that allows the Company to bid out loan advances at a reduced Eurodollar rate.
-As of May 9, 2003, the Company had \$180.7 million outstanding under its unsecured revolving line of credit, (including approximately \$139.7 million which is collateralized by Five Times Square).
+The interest rate is subject to adjustment in the event of a change in our unsecured debt ratings.
+The unsecured revolving line of credit contains a competitive bid option that allows us to bid out loan advances at a reduced Eurodollar rate.
+As of June 2, 2003, we had no amounts outstanding under our unsecured revolving line of credit.